sahil16897/Assignment-problem-OS/question.md

 log into the system from 10am to 12am only.
 He wants to have separate requests queues for students and faculty.
 Implement a strategy for the same.
 The summary at the end of the session should include the total time he spent on handling queries and average query time.

+To execute the program.c fle-
+gcc program.c -lpthread

+./a.out